 The moisture in the surrounding air will promote the growth of tiny orchid roots.
 The small roots will then capitalize on the humid environment.
 They will keep growing their root tips as long as the surrounding air is humid and moist enough.

 When placing your sphagnum moss in the pot, be mindful not to compact the sphagnum moss too much.
 If you do this, you will end up with fewer air spaces in the pot.
 This translates to decreased air circulation and increased water retention.
 As a result, this can cause root rot.

-Therefore, as you set up the sphagnum moss in your transparent pot, the trick is to make it as airy as possible.
-Take a handful of damp sphagnum moss and fluff it out a little before you arrange it around your orchid plant.
+As you arrange the sphagnum moss in the orchid pot, the trick is to make it as airy as possible.
+Take a handful of damp sphagnum moss and fluff it out a little before you place it around your orchid plant.

 How to Grow New Roots on an Orchid